 Budget racing suits are constructed largely with a treated cotton material, whereas more expensive suits are made with Nomex and other high tech fire resistant materials.
 Treated cotton suits aren’t very flexible, and since a racing suit is a one piece jumpsuit, it needs to be quite baggy to not prohibit movement.
 Suits with more expensive materials are simply more flexible, which allows them to be well fitted without sacrificing mobility.

 More expensive suits are often custom tailored to your individual shape.
 Instead of sticking to a standard (small, medium, medium-tall, large) they are made to your exact specifications.
 Fit will be WAY better, no matter what your body shape… but at a significant cost.

 I was particularly tight on funds when I bought my own suit.
 I needed the suit for a Chumpcar (now Champcar) Race the day after I returned from my Honeymoon.
 I went with the cheapest legal suit I could find (Racequip 3.2a/5).
 It did the job, but was very baggy because of the lack of flexibility and the “four sizes fit all” sizing.

 I’m not referring to your boxer shorts, but basically a set of Nomex long-johns worn under your suit.
-If your suit meets the minimum (SFI 3.2A/5) standard, underwear isn’t required, but is still strongly recommended.
-In the event of a fire, Nomex underwear will get you more time to exit the car before serious burns occur.
+If your suit meets the minimum (SFI 3.2A/5) standard, underwear is not required, but is still strongly recommended.
+In the event of a fire, Nomex underwear may get you more time to exit the car before serious burns occur.
 At around $100 a piece (for pants and shirt) it certainly isn’t cheap.
 I don’t run Nomex underwear but many drivers do.